esauml/esauml/README.md

 ## About me

-* 🎨 Software engineer who loves React.
+* 🎨 Software engineer, very enthusiastic of learning new cool stuff

 * 🎁 Open source enthusiast.
-Thanks to all the open source contributors!
+Thanks to all the open-source contributors!

 * 🔥 I really love the thrill of making what I want possible!